 The decisive actor is Germany: it “holds the keys to the fate of the European Union.”

 Is today’s Germany worthy of this exalted view?
 Habermas himself has expressed doubts in light of recent events.
 Of Germany’s treatment of Greece in the European Council in July 2015, he wrote in the press: “I fear that the German government, including its social democratic faction, have gambled away in one night all the political capital that a better Germany had accumulated in half a century.”
 An enlightened moral awareness seemed hard to discern.
 Yet the notion that Germany has a distinct moral status in light of its Nazi past is by no means idiosyncratic.
 The German government was far more direct and principled than others in welcoming refugees from Syria in the latter half of 2015.
 “If we now have to start apologizing for showing a friendly face in response to emergency situations,” Angela Merkel said, “then that’s not my country.”
 Ulterior motives may lurk here, from an aim to bolster the country’s long-term labor force to a desire to regain some of the high ground so visibly lost in the standoff with Greece.
 But it is not coincidental that Germany should take, at significant political risks, an overtly moral stance more forthright than anything seen elsewhere in Europe: it taps the sentiment that Habermas describes.
 In migration policy at least, the country’s politicians have shown themselves capable of bold action.
-Whether that moral consciousness can find expression in the remaking of Europe’s institutional order, when the deep issues of economic design are at stake, remains to be seen.
+Whether that moral consciousness can find expression in the remaking of Europe’s institutional order,

 The book’s German title, Im Sog der Technokratie, evokes technocracy less as a source of allure than as a natural force that overwhelms.
 Who then can free the EU from the riptide of technocracy?
 What forces in society might organize to impel Germany and other leading states to action?
 On the channels of agency Habermas has less to say.
 We are told what the media “must learn to do” (report on debates of cross-national concern), but not whether and where there are currents in the media that might drive this.
 We are shown the tasks that await “the governments and the political parties” (the making of genuinely European lines of political division), but not the forms of partisanship and the ideological formations that might plausibly take these on.
 Apparently the new order will be made from the political center, by the organs of the establishment raising their game.
 Yet some may suspect that meaningful change will require the emergence of more radical and innovative forces from the political margins—agents who have not already made their peace with austerity.